AngelKusik/RenataAlbuquerquePortfolio/README.md

 <hr>
 <h2>📫 Contact Me</h2>
 <h3>Hi 👋, my name is Angelica Kusik, and I'm a junior Developer</h3>
-<p><h4>A little bit about me:</h4> I recently graduated from a Computer Programming program at Durham College, I just got a Microsoft Azure Az-900 Certification, and besides coding and learning new stuff I ♥ cooking, gardening and the Foo Fighters, of course.</p>
+<h4>A little bit about me:</h4>
+<p>I recently graduated from a Computer Programming program at Durham College, I just got a Microsoft Azure Az-900 Certification, and besides coding and learning new stuff I ♥ cooking, gardening and the Foo Fighters, of course.</p>
 <p>For any inquiries, please contact me at  **angelicakusik@outlook.com**.</p>
 <p>You can also connect with me on LinkedIn at [www.linkedin.com/in/angelica-kusik].</p>